cooper-org/cooper/docs/source/optim.rst

 yet** been passed.
 The rest of the instantiation of the ``dual_optimizer`` is handled internally by **Cooper**.

-The :py:meth:`cooper.optim.partial` method below allows you to provide a configuration for your ``dual_optimizer``\'s hyperparameters (e.g. learning rate, momentum, etc.)
+The :py:meth:`cooper.optim.partial_optimizer` method below allows you to provide a configuration for your ``dual_optimizer``\'s hyperparameters (e.g. learning rate, momentum, etc.)

-.. automethod:: cooper.optim.partial
+.. automethod:: cooper.optim.partial_optimizer

 .. _extra-gradient_optimizers: